ankaAR/bestiario5e/_creatures/pentadrone.md

 ***Arm.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 5 (1d6 + 2) puntos de daño contundente.

 ***Paralysis Gas (Recarga 5-6).*** The pentadrone exhales a 30-foot cone of gas.
-Each creature in that area must succeed on a DC 11 Constitution saving throw or be paralyzed for 1 minute.
+Each creature in that area must succeed on a DC 11 Constitution saving throw or be paralizado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.